 Welcome to the Augusta Jewish Museum

-Augusta Commission has Approved the AJM Historic Court of Ordinary Renovation
+Augusta Commission issues AJM certificate of occupancy for the Court of Ordinary

 The Work to Save the Oldest Standing Synagogue in Georgia Continues Here